The Gunny Sack

 Will it still turn out if I skip the chocolate chips?

 What…skip the chocolate?!!
 Just kidding!
-You can totally make this low carb banana bread recipe without the chocolate chips if that is what your family prefers.
+You can totally make this banana bread recipe without the chocolate chips if that is what your family prefers.

 butter melting on a slice banana bread